 The Big Day.

 Waking up in Lake Louise on Christmas morning was exciting and exhilarating at the same time.
 We were up in the dark – even though it was 7am.
 After a gift exchange, the two keen skiers headed off to the mountains and the rest of us enjoyed building our first ever snowman and having a snow ball fight.
 The smaller grandkids really loved their time in the snow making snow angels, throwing snow at everyone and having as much fun as possible.

 The Glasses Problem.

 One thing I learned on day one, was why so few Canadians in these cold places wear glasses.
 They fog up badly!
-So you have a choice – not cover your nose and mouth and thus freeze your face or after about 5 minutes the world fades to white since in – 25 temperatures the fog from your breath becomes ice on you glasses.
-So if you are planning to ever do what we did, go to optometrist and get yourself some contacts.
+So, you have a choice – not cover your nose and mouth and thus freeze your face in 30 seconds flat, or cover your mouth and watch the world rapidly fade to white since in – 25 temperatures the fog from your breath becomes ice on you glasses instantly.
+So, if you are ever planning to do what we did, go to optometrist and get yourself some contact lenses.
 Believe me it will be worth it.
 I might also add my glasses have a tinting coating so they go dark in bright sunlight AND it seems very cold temperatures.